zhangyouliang/tick_sandbox/README.md

   restart      -> restart the sandbox influxdb     -> attach to the influx cli

-  enter (influxdb||kapacitor||chronograf||telegraf) -> enter the specified container logs  (influxdb||kapacitor||chronograf||telegraf) -> stream logs for the specified container
+  append (telegraf) -> build telegraf image and up a telegraf container enter (influxdb||kapacitor||chronograf||telegraf) -> enter the specified container logs  (influxdb||kapacitor||chronograf||telegraf) -> stream logs for the specified container